Brenda Freeman (she/her) Community Co-Chair

 Victoria Police Department

-Gordy Dodd is the President of the India Canada Cultural Association.
+Gordy Dodd is an advisor to the VHPCC.
 He was born in India in 1945 and came to Canada in 1967.
 Gordy has been a business owner in Victoria since 1977 and he is a former member of the Victoria Police Board.
 In 2014, he was the recipient of the Rotary Community Leadership Award.

 Victoria Police Department